steventine/speaker-timer/README.md

 - Firebase Realtime Database in **test mode** expires its open rules after 30 days.
 Update the rules in the Firebase console before they expire.
 - Old sessions accumulate in the database harmlessly.
 Clear them anytime under **Realtime Database → Data**.
 - The app works by opening the HTML files directly in a browser (`file://`) — no web server required.
+- **iOS Low Power Mode** disables the screen wake lock, so the screen may still dim and lock during a session.
+Disable Low Power Mode on any iOS device used for presenting or moderating.
-- iOS Safari does not support the Fullscreen API.
-Use **Add to Home Screen** for a fullscreen experience on iPhone/iPad.
+- The Fullscreen API is not supported on older versions of iOS Safari.
+Use **Add to Home Screen** for a fullscreen-like experience on older iPhone/iPad devices.